CFIoT-Team1/CFIoT/MarketingMaterial.md

 ---

-## Promotion Stategy
+## Promotion Strategy
 The promotion strategy will focus on educating potential users about the **information gap** and positioning our smart meter as a simple, affordable, ad effective solution to gain control over energy costs and consumption:
 - **Education on the "Invisible Bill"**:
-  - Launch a campaing highlighting the frustration and lost potential savings associated with not knowing your real-time energy use;
+  - Launch a campaign highlighting the frustration and lost potential savings associated with not knowing your real-time energy use;
   - Use relatable scenarios to engage with the public.
 Examples include:
     - _Peak-Hour Blindness_: you run your washing machine at peak hours, knowing you're losing money, but do you know exactly how much you're losing?
     - _Vacation Surprise_: you went away for the weekend and unplugged everything but the bill is surprisingly high.
 Who is the culprit?
 There's no way to know with traditional bills!
     - _The Cost of Days Off_: are weekends more expensive than weekdays?
 Sure, the TV and the lights will be on for more time, but are these small habits adding up significantly?
 We need daily monitoring to know that!
-- **Showace Tangible Savings**:
+- **Showcase Tangible Savings**:
   - Provide clear examples on how adjusting habits based on data insights can lower electricity bills;
   - Use simple calculations to demonstrate the potential return on investment;
 - **Position as an Accessible First Step**: Market the product as the ideal starting point for anyone serious about saving energy an money;